Mark Thomas Gibson

 A Gathering, The Catskills, New York, NY

-American Psyche, two-person exhibition with Austin Lee, Carl Kostyal Gallery at Hospitalet, Stockholm, Sweden
+American Psyche, two-person exhibition with Austin Lee, Carl Kostyal, Hospitalet, Stockholm, Sweden

 Bitter Nest, Perrotin.
 Tokyo, Japan